jupyter/surveys/surveys/2026-08-foundation-survey/README.md

 The underlying cause is that the notebook format stores code, outputs and execution metadata in a single JSON document.
 Tools built to compare source line by line report changes that are technically accurate and hard to read: re-executing a cell without editing it can produce a large diff, and merges conflict on execution counts and output data rather than on anything a person wrote (which can be desirable when reproducibility is the primary goal, but less so when prioritizing iterative development).
 Reviewing a colleague's notebook therefore costs more than reviewing an equivalent script, which pushes teams either toward exporting notebooks to scripts before review, or toward skipping review.

 We welcome submissions in our [Call for Proposals](https://jupyterfoundation.org/community-funding-proposals/submit-a-proposal/) to improve upon these pain points\!
-We’ve also sourced a few recommended tools within Jupyter and from third-parties that partially address these challenges, and list them below for readers that want to learn more.
+We’ve also sourced a few recommended tools within Jupyter and from third-party open-source that partially address these challenges, and list them below for readers that want to learn more.

 Tools that partially address this problem…